RESEARCH STARTER

 A small number of these photons are emitted at the Cherenkov angle, given by the velocity of the particle and the index of refraction of the medium.
 The light may then be collected onto a photomultiplier tube to form a counter.
 A threshold Cherenkov counter detects the presence of a particle whose velocity exceeds some minimum amount, while a differential Cherenkov counter can measure the velocity of a particle within a certain range.
 A total absorption counter measures the energy of the particle.

 Like scintillation detectors, Cherenkov detectors usually use a photomultiplier tube to convert the emitted photons into an electronic signal that may be interpreted by modern electronics modules and computers, which analyze the event.
 In a photomultiplier tube, the light strikes a photosensitive surface called the photocathode.
 The photoelectric effect (explained by Albert Einstein in 1905) results in the release of at most one electron (here, called a photoelectron) from the photocathode.
 The photoelectron is accelerated by a potential difference in the tube, where it strikes another metal surface (called a dynode) from which more secondary electrons are emitted.
-These secondary electrons are in turn accelerated and multiplied in, usually, ten stages of dynodes, each at a higher electric potential.
+These secondary electrons are, in turn, accelerated and multiplied in, usually, ten stages of dynodes, each at a higher electric potential.
 This results in a total multiplication of about a million.
 It is these million or so electrons that form the output pulse of the photomultiplier tube.
 The typical potential difference between adjacent dynodes is about 100 volts; thus, electrons strike the dynodes with about 100 electronvolts of energy.
 The dynodes are made from materials with a high probability of secondary electron emission.
 It may take 2 to 3 electronvolts of energy to release an electron; thus, a gain in the number of electrons by a factor of 30 is possible.
 Because the electrons are released in random directions in the material, however, relatively few will actually be released at the surface, and a gain by a factor of 4 or 5 at each dynode is more typical.
 Even so, with a ten-dynode tube, the overall gain would be 4 to the power of 10, which is about 1 million, or 510, which is about 10 million.

 A drawback of the Cherenkov counter is its relatively low level of light output.
 Only one part in a thousand of the energy of the particle is converted into detectable light.
 This is only 1 percent of the efficiency of a scintillation counter, which emphasizes the need to collect as many photons as possible.
 The Cherenkov radiator should be transparent to the emitted radiation over the range of wavelengths.
 Also, the radiator should have no impurities that produce scintillation light.
 Scintillation light is emitted in all directions, and its presence would destroy the directionality of the emitted Cherenkov light.
 It is desirable to use a radiator that has a small density and a low atomic number (the number of protons in an atomic nucleus) because this minimizes undesirable effects such as ionization loss and multiple scattering.

 Cherenkov counters using a gas radiator are particularly useful for detecting high-energy particles that are moving with velocities near the speed of light in a vacuum (ratio of velocity is greater than 0.99).
-The refractive indices of gases in the visible and ultraviolet region of the electromagnetic spectrum depend on the presence of absorption bands.
-The index of refraction of the gas is related to its density through the Lorentz law (named for Hendrik Antoon Lorentz).
+The refractive indices of gases in the visible and ultraviolet regions of the electromagnetic spectrum depend on the presence of absorption bands.
+The index of refraction of the gas is related to its density through the Lorentz-Lorenz equation (named for Hendrik Antoon Lorentz).
 The index of refraction increases with the pressure of the gas.
 Some values at normal atmospheric pressure range from 1.00004 for helium to 1.00171 for pentane.

-Gas counters are particularly advantageous as threshold Chrenekov counters for high-energy particles, since indices near 1.0 are required, and those for gases can be controlled by varying the pressure of the gas.
+Gas counters are particularly advantageous as threshold Cherenkov counters for high-energy particles, since indices near 1.0 are required, and those for gases can be controlled by varying the pressure of the gas.
 The radiator gas is contained in a high-pressure, light-tight container.
 Cherenkov light is reflected by a mirror and transmitted through a pressure window onto a photomultiplier tube.
 The length of the counter is determined by the required photon yield.

 The diameter of the counter must be matched to the maximum angle of radiation emission.

 A differential Cherenkov counter can measure the velocity of a particle by accepting only the light in a small annulus, or ring, around some angle.
 This type of counter can provide a signal for the presence of a particle of a given mass.
-Differential gas counters are suitable only for use in a well collimated beam of charged particles--that is, only with particles along a particular narrow path.
+Differential gas counters are suitable only for use in a well-collimated beam of charged particles—that is, only with particles along a particular narrow path.
 It is desirable to measure the velocities of the secondary particles that leave an interaction region along different paths and directions.
 One scheme for doing this is a ring-imaging Cherenkov detector.
-Photons emitted at various points along a particle's path, when reflected from a spherical mirror, are focused onto a circle whose radius is a simple function of the Cherenkov angle and the radius of curvature of the mirror.
-If the particle's path is inclined at an angle to the optical axis of the mirror, then the center of the circle is displaced a distance from the axis that is given by a simple function of the radius of curvature of the mirror and the angle.
+Photons emitted at various points along a particle’s path, when reflected from a spherical mirror, are focused onto a circle whose radius is a simple function of the Cherenkov angle and the radius of curvature of the mirror.
+If the particle’s path is inclined at an angle to the optical axis of the mirror, then the center of the circle is displaced a distance from the axis that is given by a simple function of the radius of curvature of the mirror and the angle.

 Thus, measurement of the center of the Cherenkov circle determines the particle direction.